jo-hoe/video-to-podcast-service/README.md

 ### Add Items

 These APIs can be used to add videos to the service.
-Note that the service excepts individual video links, as well as a playlists.
+Note that the service accepts individual video links and a playlist.

 #### Add Single Item